KatePaulauskas/trade-tracker/README.md

 ![Settings](media/settings.jpeg)

-A popup with instructions appears when clicking on the button 'Instructions' and can be closed by clicking on the button 'Close':
+A popup with instructions appears on the initial load of the site and when clicking on the button 'Instructions'.
+It can be closed by clicking on the button 'Close':

 ![Instructions](media/instructions-popup.jpeg)